monterhealth/api-filter-bundle/README.md

 MonterHealth ApiFilterBundle
 ======================
 MonterHealth ApiFilterBundle makes it easy to add filters and ordering to Rest API requests with full control within your Symfony Controller classes.
-Inspired by the filter system of [API Platform](https://api-platform.com) but with its focus on use within a controller.
+Inspired by the filter system of [API Platform](https://api-platform.com) but with its focus on usage within a controller.

 Installation
 ============